shichao-an/notes/docs/unp/ch5.md

 The STAT of the child is now `Z` (for zombie).

 We need to clean up our zombie processes and doing this requires dealing with Unix signals.
 The next section will give an overview of signal handling.

+### POSIX Signal Handling

+A **signal** is a notification to a process that an event has occurred.
+Signals are sometimes called **software interrupts**.
+Signals usually occur asynchronously, which means that a process doesn't know ahead of time exactly when a signal will occur.

+Signals can be sent:

+* By one process to another process (or to itself)
+* By the kernel to a process.
+    * For example, whenever a process terminates, the kernel send a `SIGCHLD` signal to the parent of the terminating process.

+Every signal has a **disposition**, which is also called the **action** associated with the signal.
+We set the disposition of a signal by calling the `sigaction` function and we have three choices for the disposition:

+1. **Catching a signal**.
+We can provide a function called a **signal handler** that is called whenever a specific signal occurs.
+The two signals `SIGKILL` and `SIGSTOP` cannot be caught.
+Our function is called with a single integer argument that is the signal number and the function returns nothing.
+Its function prototype is therefore:

+        void handler (int signo);

+    For most signals, we can call `sigaction` and specify the signal handler to catch it.
+A few signals, `SIGIO`, `SIGPOLL`, and `SIGURG`, all require additional actions on the part of the process to catch the signal.

+2. **Ignoring a signal**.
+We can ignore a signal by setting its disposition to `SIG_IGN`.
+The two signals SIGKILL and SIGSTOP cannot be ignored.
+3. **Setting the default disposition for a signal**.
+This can be done by setting its disposition to `SIG_DFL`.
+The default is normally to terminate a process on receipt of a signal, with certain signals also generating a core image of the process in its current working directory.
+There are a few signals whose default disposition is to be ignored: `SIGCHLD` and `SIGURG` (sent on the arrival of out-of-band data) are two that we will encounter in this text.